Damalas: Church of the Holy Apostles

 Fresco of the founders, 1665.
 Symeon Damalas and his family hold up an effigy of the Church.
 Above the church's dome "ΔΑΜΑ ΛΑΔΕC" is written in medieval Greek, translating to ΔΑΜΑΛΑΔΕΣ, (DAMALADES, Damalas, in plural) in modern Greek.

 The Church of the Holy Apostles is a late Byzantine church located in Pyrgi, the largest medieval village of Chios.
 It is one of the best preserved examples of Byzantine architecture in Greece.
 The church originally existed as one of the private shrines of the Damalas family, from which it is believed Pyrgi was built around, as in the late Byzantine period, population centers began around churches with a tower and manor house.
 As such, the church is situated just northeast of the village's main square.

-Church of the Holy Apostles, in Pyrgi.

 Holy Apostles is a small reproduction of the katholikon (main church) of Nea Moni, being richly decorated outside with brick patterns.
 The interior is completely covered with frescoes painted by Antonios Kenygos of Crete, in 1665.

+A 1928 watercolor painting of Holy Apostles by Francesco Perilla.

 An inscription over the main entrance of the church tells us that monk Symeon of the Damalas family, who eventually became the metropolitan bishop of Chios, raised the church "from its foundations" in 1564.
 This most likely refers to an extensive renovation, since its architectural and morphological features indicate that it was constructed in the middle of the 14th century.

 It is likely that the original church was destroyed in one of the great earthquakes of 1546, and 18 years later, the monk Symeon had found it in ruins.
 Under the property law at the time, it would have belonged to his family and would have been his obligation to rebuild it.
 Nonetheless, since only his monastic name is known, the exact family relation of this Symeon Damalas to the Zaccaria de Damalà family that was present in Chios during that time has remained obscure and unproven, aside from apocryphal family tradition.

 The manor house and fortified tower that accompanied the church were destroyed like many structures in the 1881 Chios earthquake.

 Male-line descent

-Below are all the male-line dynastic descendants of Martino, de jure King and Despot of Asia Minor, and subsequently of Centurione II, Prince of Achaea.
-The numbers represent the positions in the line of succession.
-A silver crown designates previous heads of the family while gold denotes the current head.
+The following chart depicts the male-line descent of Martino, de jure King and Despot of Asia Minor, and subsequently of Centurione II, Prince of Achaea.
+A silver crown designates previous heads of the family, while a gold crown denotes the current head.